πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 What is Sorting? β€” Rearranging Data in Order

-Reordering array elements into ascending or descending order is called sorting.
-It's a fundamental technique for fast searching and organizing data.
+Rearranging array elements into ascending or descending order is called sorting.
+It's a fundamental building block for fast searching and organizing data.

 Common sorting algorithms